broadinstitute/SRA-submission/index.md

 <b>BioSample</b>: Multiple BioSamples can be part of one BioProject.
 Usually, every replicate in the screening data is entered as one BioSample.
 A single BioSample can have multiple fastq files associated with it.
 For example, if a sample has been sequenced using the Illumina NextSeq platform, this sample will have 4 lanes of sequencing associated with it, i.e. 4 fastq files.
 All 4 fastq files can be uploaded as part of one BioSample.

 ## Guide
-To submit screening data to SRA, first create an account with NCBI if you do not already have one.
+To submit screening data to SRA, sign in with Google.
+If this is your first time submitting to SRA, then you must update your profile.
 Then, create a new “BioProject” <a href="https://submit.ncbi.nlm.nih.gov/subs/bioproject/">here</a> for your submission.
 The steps to do this are as follows:

 <ol>
   <li>Click on the “New Submission” button and fill in all the required submitter information. </li>
   <li>To submit sequencing data for a standard CRISPR screen sequenced by GPP, the “Project data type” should be  “Raw sequence reads”.
-The sample scope should then be selected appropriately from the drop-down menu. </li>
+The sample scope should then be selected appropriately from the drop-down menu.
+Samples from cell lines are considered to be "monoisolate", even if the samples being uploaded come from multiple different cell lines. </li>
   <li>The following page is populated based on the selected scope.
 Enter information here about the sample organism.
 Continue to then select when the data should be released, include a “Project Title” (usually the title of the manuscript) and a description about the project (usually the abstract of the manuscript).
 You can also include grants and consortia associated with the project in this page. </li>
     <li>If you are submitting more than on one BioSample complete the BioProject without entering a BioSample number.
 The BioSamples can be created later using the BioProject number of the format PRJNA# you receive.</li>
 </ol>